 There are three stages of classical conditioning theory:

 a.
 Before Conditioning: The first part requires the natural existing stimulus which will automatically elicit the response.
-For example, presenting a food naturally cause salivation, where presenting food or smell of food is Unconditional Stimulus (UCS) which results in salivation, an Unconditional Response (UCR).
+For example, presenting food naturally causes salivation, whereas presenting food or the smell of food is Unconditional Stimulus (UCS) which results in salivation, an Unconditional Response (UCR).
 At this moment, Neutral Stimulus (a bell alone) has no effect on the response yet.

 c.
 After Conditioning: The Conditional Stimulus will evoke the response even without the unconditional stimulus which now results in a Conditional Response (CR).
 For example, the conditioned response would be feeling hungry when the bell is rung.

 Classical conditioning isn’t only for dogs.
 Human behavior is also influenced quite a bit by it.
 It occurs in our daily life, but we just fail to recognize them.
 There are plenty of daily life activities that are associated with classical conditioning theory.
 Some of them are listed below: